bhe-aim-ipbs/bhe-aim-ipbs.github.io/_members/Xinyuan_He.md

   email: hexiny000@163.com
 ---

-Cuiping Zhu received the B.S. degree from School of Physics and Electronic Engineering, Sichuan Normal University, Sichuan, China, in 2023.
-She is currently pursuing the M.S. degree with the School of Medical Technology, Beijing Institute of Technology, Beijing, China.
-Her research interests include biomedical signal processing, machine learning and deep learning.
+Xinyuan He received the B.E. degree from Beijing Jiaotong University, Beijing, China, in 2026.
+She is currently working toward the M.S. degree in computer technology at the School of Computer Science and Technology, Beijing Institute of Technology, Beijing, China.
+Her research interests include intelligent audio perception for healthcare monitoring, physiological signal processing, and wearable computing.